awei669/awei669/README.md

 My research interests mainly include: Image generation(font, handwritten), Weak supervision, Contrastive learning, Diffusion-model.

-I am looking for an internship related to Computer Vision/Generation.
-If you have any helpful information, please feel free to contact me we1pan@163.com.
+I am looking for an Phd position related to Artificial Intelligence/Computer Vision in 2024 fall.
+If you have any helpful information, it would be grateful to contact we1pan@163.com.

 <!--